yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/3_enemy.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/3_enemy.gmz) for Windows, or [here](../resources/checkpoints_mac/shooter/3_enemy.gmz) for Mac.

 <a href="#top" class="top" id="control-flow-variables-health">Top</a>
 ##2.4 Control Flow and Variables - Health